forestgrape/coronavirus/index.md

 Increase the mucus flow and clearance by increasing the humidity [Hong](#hong), [Hasani](#hasani) This prevents the accumulation of viral loaded and dry mucus early on.
 This in turn should both increase the well-being as well as the overall prognosis.

 __Caution__: If there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution of virus parts and therefore an additional irritation.
-While immune suppresive are generally strongly discouraged, in this situation they can be appropriate.
+While immune suppresive are generally discouraged, because they could yield a diminished immune reaction and possibly yield prolonged virus spread, in this situation they can be appropriate.

 * heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
     __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt). __Risk__: general risks of invasive ventilation, temporary irritation due to liquefying of mucus.